 Maisie Smith runs a consulting business from her residence.
 She is a VAT registrant.
 She uses one fifth of the floor space of her home as her office.
 She insures the house with Blue Sky Insurance against flood and fire.
-The total monthly premium is \$750.
-Maisie must claim for VAT on the proportion of the premium paid in respect of her office, being \$750 x 1/5 = \$150.
-The VAT is the sum of (\$150 - (150 x 100 / 107.5)).
+The total monthly premium is \$1,200.
+Maisie must claim for VAT on the proportion of the premium paid in respect of her office, being $\$1,200 \times 1/5 = \150 .
+The VAT is the sum of $(\$150 - (150 \times 100 / 112) = \$16.07)$.
 Maisie needs a VAT invoice from Blue Sky to re-claim an ITD on her insurance premium.
 Maisie also needs to be able to demonstrate the basis upon which she calculated the entitlement of to the ITD (in this case, by noting the floor space measurements of her residence and the part used as an office).

-95. If a business arranges insurance coverage for its employees, such as a group medical insurance scheme, the business may claim an ITD for the VAT inclusive premiums paid by the business.
+98. If a business arranges insurance coverage for its employees, such as a group medical insurance scheme, the business may claim an ITD for the VAT inclusive premiums paid by the business.
 However, if the business requires its employees to pay a proportion of the premium, the business may only claim the ITD for the net portion of the premium paid by the business (which represents the actual cost incurred by the business in carrying on its taxable activity).
 The employee's part-payment is deducted from the gross VAT inclusive premium.

-Example 8: Calculating an ITD when an employee part-pays the premium
+Example 8: Calculating an ITD when an employee part-pay